slotlocker2/dgraph-terraform-eks/README.md

 > Note: Both the modules cannot be applied at the same time owing to the way Terraform [evaluates](https://www.terraform.io/docs/providers/kubernetes/index.html#stacking-with-managed-kubernetes-cluster-resources) the provider blocks

-The output of `terraform apply` will contain the hostnames of the Load Balancers exposing the Alpha, Zero and Ratel services.
+The output of `terraform apply -target=module.dgraph` will contain the hostnames of the Load Balancers exposing the Alpha, Zero and Ratel services.

-5. Use `terraform destroy` to delete the setup and restore the previous state.
+5. Use `terraform destroy -target=module.aws` to delete the setup and restore the previous state.